Tok3n/signup-source/README.md

 ## Jekyll Project Structure
 Jekyll builds projects from component parts into a static HTML site, which is in the **_site** directory.
 Don't edit any files in there, they'll get overwritten each time Jekyll builds.
 A leading underscore in a file or folder name indicates to Jekyll to not output that file/directory into the generated _site.

-Jekyll uses the (Liquid)[] templating engine.
+Jekyll uses the [Liquid](http://liquidmarkup.org/) templating engine.
 The most important Liquid feature used here is `{% include %}`.
 The include directive looks in _includes for files that match.
 So {% include css/styles.css %} will look for that file path *within the _includes directory*.

-This is a little unexpected: for files *outside* the _includes directory, you need to have (YAML frontmatter)[] which indicates to Jekyll that the file should be parsed with Liquid.
-For files that really don't have any frontmatter, you need to have at least the following at the start of the file:
+This is a little unexpected: for files *outside* the _includes directory, you need to have [YAML front matter](http://jekyllrb.com/docs/frontmatter/) which indicates to Jekyll that the file should be parsed with Liquid.
+For files that really don't have any front matter, you need to have at least the following at the start of the file:
 ```
 ---
 ---